FlipperPA/wagtailcontentstream/README.md

 # Wagtail Content Stream

 An abstract Django model with a Wagtail StreamField named `body` with multiple blocks I use on a regular basis.
-It's opinioned: very little HTML is allowed in the text block, forcing authors to create structured data.
-The following blocks are included in the StreamBlock, `ContentStreamBlock`:
+This is geared towards developers who need to write examples with code in them.
+It's opinionated: very little HTML is allowed in the text block, forcing authors to create structured data.
+The following blocks are included in `ContentStreamBlock`:

 * Heading
 * Paragraph